-Following the enormous success of our 2017 Cutud Lenten Rites Tour, YPT are returning to The Philippines, bigger, better, and altogether a lot weirder with our “Extreme Philippines Tour”.
+Following the enormous success of our 2017 and 2018 Cutud Lenten Rites Tours, YPT are returning to The Philippines, bigger, better, and altogether a lot weirder with our “Extreme Philippines Tour”.

 Tour starts in Manila before we head off to San Fernando on Easter Friday to watch people literally nail themselves to crosses, before a wild night out and bar crawl in city of sin Angeles.
 Following this we take things a little more cultural with a trip to summer capital Baguio, and the hanging coffins of Sagada.
 We then take things a bit more YPT with a trip to the home of Ferdinand and Emelda Marcos, Batac, before a night partying YPT style with a beach BBQ.

 We finish the trip back in Manila with a controversial day betting on cock fighting before a last night blowout of top clubs and midget boxing This is without doubt one of our most exciting tours of the year.

 We are currently working on an extension to this tour, and as always will be offering discounts to returning pioneers and groups.

 Guests arrive at their own leisure and check into the Swagman Hotel in the Ermita part of Metro Manila (optional airport pickup)

 At 6pm the group gather to take the short walk to the “Hobbit House”, one of two bars in The Philippines to be serviced by midgets for dinner and drinks